dariuswiles/simpleos/02-build-automation/README.md

  `artifact = …` requires `-Z bindeps` (kernel)
 ```

 This is because Cargo's binary artifact dependency functionality is unstable at the time of writing.
-Fix it by enabling this functionality in Cargo's configuration:
+Fix the problem by enabling this functionality in Cargo's configuration by running:
 ```bash
 mkdir .cargo
 cat >.cargo/config.toml <<EOF